-There Are Six Parts to Record Cleaning and Preservation
+There Are Six Elements to Vinyl Record Care

 - Cleaning the Vinyl Record Surfaces